 - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
-We added "(deductible applies)" when it applies.
-The calendar year deductible is: \$500 per person (\$500 per person Self Plus One enrollment, or \$1000 per Self and Family) for the Standard Option.
-The High Option does not have a deductible. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+We added "Deductible Applies" when the calendar year deductible does apply.
+The calendar year deductible is: \$1,000 per person (\$1,000 per person Self Plus One enrollment, or \$2,000 per Self and Family) for the Standard Option. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PREAUTHORIZATION FOR HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require preauthorization.

-Benefit Description You pay Inpatient hospital High Option Standard Option Room and board, such as \$300 copayment per day, up to 20% coinsurance.
-Deductible • Ward, semiprivate or intensive care accommodations a maximum of \$1,500 per admission. applies.
-General nursing care Meals and special diet.
+Benefit Description You pay

+Inpatient hospital Standard Option

+Room and board, such as 25% coinsurance, Deductible Applies

+Ward, semiprivate or intensive care accommodations

+General nursing care

+Meals and special diet.

 Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.

-Other hospital services and supplies, such as: Nothing.
-20% coinsurance.
-Deductible • Operating, recovery, maternity and other treatment rooms applies.
-Prescribed drugs and medicines Diagnostic laboratory tests and X-rays Administration of blood and blood products Dressings, splints, casts and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist servicesRehabilitative services Not covered: All charges.
-All charges.
-Custodial care • Non-covered facilities, such as nursing homes and schools
+Other hospital services and supplies, such as: 25% coinsurance, Deductible Applies

+Operating, recovery, maternity and other treatment rooms

+Prescribed drugs and medicines

+Diagnostic laboratory tests and X-rays

+Administration of blood and blood products

+• Dressings, splints, casts and sterile tray services

+Medical supplies and equipment, including oxygen

+Anesthetics, including nurse anesthetist services

+Rehabilitative services

+Not covered: All charges.

+• Custodial care

+Non-covered facilities, such as nursing homes and schools